 A/B Test Statistical Significance Calculator [Free Excel]

 The calculator provides an interface for you to calculate your A/B test’s statistical significance but does not give you the formulas used for calculating it.
-The article, on the other hand, provides an introduction to A/B testing statistics but like the testing calculator, does not talk about real formulas.
-It talks about the math that goes behind A/B split testing and the importance of statistical significance.
+The article, on the other hand, provides an introduction to A/B testing statistics and talks about the math that goes behind A/B split testing and the importance of statistical significance.

 VWO’s A/B testing solution helped retail company Greene improve their revenue by almost 60%.
 However, A/B tests can be tricky to execute and interpret.
-So, unless you believe in predicting A/B test results using Indian astrology, this blog will tell you the math behind calculating the statistical significance of your tests.
+So, unless you believe in predicting A/B test results using Indian astrology, this blog will tell you the math behind easy calculation of statistical significance of your tests.

 The ‘what’, ‘why’ and ‘how’ of statistical significance